nathancarter/mocg/docs/pov-break-f-resources.md

 and a collection of several are on [USF's website](http://etc.usf.edu/te_win/movies/windowsmm.html) as well.
 -->
-As of erly 2018, Microsoft no longer has a page for downloading Windows Movie Maker.
+As of early 2018, Microsoft no longer has a page for downloading Windows Movie Maker.
 *This represents a change from the textbook, which was published in 2016, before this change was made.*